-No. However, there is an option to continue working at your fieldwork placement-or to try out a new placement--in subsequent semester(s) by enrolling in an Advanced Clinical.
+No. However, there is an option to continue working at your fieldwork placement-or to try out a new placement-in subsequent semester(s) by enrolling in an Advanced Clinical.
 To enroll in an Advanced Clinical, you must first complete one semester of the regular clinic.
 At the end of the regular clinic, you should discuss with Crisanne your interest in continuing as an

-Page 1 of 6 Updated May 22, 2023 https://ylab.law.harvard.edu/ Advanced student.
+Advanced student.
 Enrollment is by application and there is a separate process from traditional registration through Helios.
 For more information, contact Crisanne, or see the Office of Clinical and Pro Bono Programs website.